 - Improve historic preservation working group (Convenor: Dan Clifton – email@example.com)

-As of early August 2020, thirty-four Durham residents had agreed to serve as working group members.
+In early August 2020, thirty-four Durham residents agreed to serve as working group members.
 Their names are here.
 To add your name to the list, or to move to a different working group, email Joan Breslin or Bernard Rivers, as above.

-Each working group usually meets twice per month, chaired by the Convenor.
+Each working group usually meets once or twice per month, chaired by the Convenor.

 Role of convenors